SigHash3/whiplash37/README.md

-### Hi!
-I adore building complex systems and securing them with elegant code :coffee: :closed_lock_with_key: 👋
+### Hi, i'm Ash!
+I'm passionate about building, deploying and managing complex systems while securing them with elegant code :coffee: :closed_lock_with_key: 👋

 <!--
 **whiplash37/whiplash37** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.